 What Providers Need to Know

-Integrating various types of health care—specifically physical and behavioral health care–has been a topic for many years.
+Integrating various types of health care—specifically physical and behavioral health care–has been examined for many years.
 So, how is Whole Person Integrated Care, or WPIC, different from the current integrated care model?

 Whole Person Integrated Care (WPIC) is a new model that expands the concept of integrated care beyond the health sectors.
 WPIC adapts the Collaborative Care Model to include socially driven needs and peer engagement into a whole person care approach.